 Please pray for …

-The mums dad’s grandparents and carers who bring their children to Smarties.
+The mums, dads, grandparents and carers who bring their children to Smarties.
 Pray for those in increasing financial need and those whose families have a great number of other needs.
-Pray we at Smarties know when to and how to help.
+Pray we at Smarties know when to, and how to, help.
 Pray for building of community and relationship.
 For wisdom to know what practical help to offer.
 For wisdom to know how to share God’s love in sometimes difficult conversations and situations.
-Indeed we want these families to find Jesus
+Indeed, we want these families to find Jesus.

 My Smarties team.
-Continuing and increasing wisdom and vision and enthusiasm.
+Continuing and increasing wisdom, vision and enthusiasm.
 For renewed vision, passion and energy for this mission and for God’s spirit to continue to enable and equip the team and add to its number.

-For those at Trinity with young families as they take part in Smarties
+For those at Trinity with young families as they take part in Smarties.

-The use of our Smarties Facebook page to reach more families in the Tewkesbury area throughout the week
+The use of our Smarties Facebook page to reach more families in the Tewkesbury area throughout the week.

 Continuing and fresh inspiration to share bible stories and bible crafts, as well as sharing about Jesus during the traditional Christian festivals.